 A house addition that included a dedicated media room was completed February 2015.

-Acoustic Frontiers (Nyal Mellor) designed the room acoustics and provided optimum inside wall dimensions.
-The finished room dimensions are 19'-6"L x 15'-3"W x 11'H.
+Acoustic Frontiers (Nyal Mellor) established the optimum room size consistent with the house addition, designed the room acoustics and provided optimum inside wall dimensions.

 The media room acoustic "foundation" consists of an isolated wall system comprised of 130 Kinetics IsoMax clips attached to 1-1/2" furring strips nailed to CBS blocks on all four walls.
 440 linear feet of 25mm hat channel is supported by the isolation clips.
 R-11 open faced fiberglass (3-1/2" thickness) fills the empty areas between the CBS walls and drywall.
 Soundboard XP damped drywall is attached to the hat channel.
 Acoustic sealant seals the areas between the top, bottom, corner areas of the damped drywall.